-ASRT Foundation Affiliate Annual Drawing awards were presented as follows:

-Most tickets sold- first place - New Mexico, second place - Alaska.
-Most money raised per capita - first place - Virginia, second place - Texas.
+ASRT Foundation Affiliate Annual Drawing awards were presented as follows: Most tickets sold- first place - Ohio, second place - New Jersey.
+Most money raised per capita - first place - Alaska, second place - Minnesota.

-ASRT Individual Advocacy Award was presented to Chad Hensley, R.T.
+ASRT Individual Advocacy Award was presented to Patricia Willett, R.T. and Brandy Cusson, R.T.

-ASRT Affiliate Advocacy Award was presented to the California Society of Radiologic Technologists.
+ASRT Affiliate Advocacy Award was presented to the Kentucky Society of Radiologic Technologists and New Hampshire Society of Radiologic Technologists.

-Most active chapter award was presented to the Radiography chapter.

-Second place was awarded to the Radiologist Assistant chapter and third place was awarded to the Cardiovascular Interventional chapter.
+Most active chapter award was presented to the Registered Radiologist Assistant and Computed Tomography chapter delegates.
+Second place was awarded to the Education chapter and third place was awarded to the Bone Densitometry chapter.